develax/RazorExpress/docs/syntax.md

 document.getElementsByTagName("body")[0].innerHTML = "<div>This JavaScript will work only in the browser!</div>"
 ```

 Since the *Razor-Express* engine must somehow distinguish server-side JavaScript from HTML markup we use the `@` symbol.
-The `@` just tells the engine's parser that JavaScript server-side code or expression starts after this character.
+The `@` just tells the engine's parser that JavaScript server-side code or an expression starts after this character.
 This is the minimum intervention in HTML markup [compared to other existing markup engines](https://github.com/DevelAx/RazorExpress#a-brief-comparison-of-syntax-of-nodejs-layout-engines).

 ## A simple example of Razor-Express markup
 ```HTML+Razor